 The best gay bars in central London

-A courtyard and loft bar on a popular Soho street that generally attracts a slightly older LGBT crowd.
+A courtyard and loft bar on a popular Soho street that attracts a mixed LGBT crowd.
 The downstairs alfresco area boasts sedate lighting, wooden banquettes and a fair bit of flora, giving things an almost bucolic feel.
 The upstairs loft bar has smart leather sofas and a balcony that’s popular with smokers.
 There’s a pretty simple food menu but, realistically, most people come here to drink and mingle.
 The Yard gets especially busy during warm summer evenings, when its airy ambience makes it a queer space you could even bring your mum to.

 Shockingly, this cave-like Soho basement bar is now London’s only exclusively lesbian venue, and it takes this responsibility seriously.
 Unless you identify as a queer female or arrive with plenty of queer female mates, you’re probably not going to get in.
 Run by the team behind Ku Bar, SHE has a similar flair for laying on entertainment: as well as club nights, it regularly offers comedy, cabaret, karaoke and quiz evenings.
-BOi BOX, a monthly drag king talent contest hosted by scene heroes Adam All and Apple, is definitely worth popping in your Google Calendar.
+BOi BOX, a monthly drag king talent contest hosted by scene heroes Adam All and Apple, is definitely worth popping in your calendar.

 Friendly Society benefits from the power of surprise: after entering through a bland back-alley doorway, you’re greeted at the bottom of the stairs by Soho’s most idiosyncratic drinking den.
 Barbie dolls hang from the ceiling, there’s a big fishbowl in the middle and old movies are projected on to a back wall.
 Although the short cocktail menu has been the same for ever, the staff always seem perplexed when you order one, though that’s definitely part of the charm.
-The crowd here is gay in the broadest sense - anyone with a sense of fun will feel at home, whatever their gender and sexuality.
+The crowd here is LGBT in the broadest sense - anyone with a sense of fun will feel at home, whatever their gender and sexuality.
 If you fancy dancing to Donna Summer while sipping (relatively) inexpensive prosecco, this place is an essential pitstop.

 Tucked away down an alley off the Strand, The Retro Bar is one of LGBT London’s secret gems.
 It’s a small, gloriously old-fashioned indie bar where anyone on the LGBT spectrum will feel welcome as they drink and listen to Blondie and Bowie blaring out of the jukebox.
 If the nostalgic tunes don’t give you a warm glow, the cosy decor surely will: the walls are filled with iconic photos of everyone from Grace Jones to Beth Ditto.
 The quieter upstairs bar is a good date spot, though it’s not open every night.
-If you want to end your evening singing along to Fleetwood Mac, The Retro Bar is your destination

 Occupying a prominent spot on Soho's Chinatown fringes, this large LGBT venue is regularly voted London’s best.
 Ku is a little classier than local rival G-A-Y, but it attracts a broadly similar crowd and the young, up-for-it vibe is just as much fun.
 The ground floor offers a bright and modern bar space with video screens playing chart hits; downstairs is a clubbier room where fresh-faced types of all genders cut a rug to pop and dance remixes.
 A second Ku Bar on nearby Frith Street offers a more sedate spin on the same experience.